 Sign Language Interpreters

-Below are general guidelines for working with interpreters and students who have hearing impairments.
-If you are unsure how to handle a situation with a hard of hearing or deaf student, please contact our office at 313-4134.
+Below are general guidelines for working with interpreters and students who have hearing impairments:

-Speak naturally and in a normal tone-do ot exaggerate your lip movement or facial expressions.
+- Speak naturally and in a normal tone-do not exaggerate your lip movement or facial expressions.

 Closed Captioning of Videos/DVDs